db00m/cse210-project/README.md

 1. Create a maze solving game including features like:
    - A moving player
-   - A map wih walls the player cannot going through
+   - A map with walls the player cannot going through
    - A way to win
-2. Addtional game play features
+2. Additional game play features
    - Simple Graphics
    - Bigger Map
    - Randomly generated Map